dheerajreal/ExampleLoanAPI/readme.md

 ## run with postgres

-run the docker container with environment variables needed to connect to postgres(look at .env.example).
+by default this app runs on sqlite3 database inside the container filesystem, you can also run the docker container with postgreSQL, add the environment variables needed to connect to postgres(look at .env.example).